zzhanghub/alfred-template-file/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 1. **Create directly (with keyword `new`)**
     * Directly use the specified ***extension*** to create a new file of the corresponding type, e.g., `new filename.docx`.
-It supports most popular file types, which can be find in `./template_file/`.
+It supports most popular file types, which can be found in `./template_file/`.
 You can also add some other custom types in the folder.
     ![new-file](./pic/new_file.gif)